kingscott/kingscott.github.io/index.md

 ---
 # About Me

 I am an active open-source contributor/developer in Waterloo, Ontario, Canada.
-Sometimes, I do research Wilfrid Laurier University.
+Sometimes, I do research at Wilfrid Laurier University.